 Ask yourself, "how much can I experience with my future spouse"?

-Ask yourself, "is what I am about to do, going to honour this person if we break up"?
+Ask yourself, "is what I am about to do, honouring God, my future spouse and this person if we break up"?

 7. DON'T DATE SOMEONE WHO DOESN'T HOLD THE SAME CORE BELIEFS AS YOU.